 They can then sort them out into the correct chronological order and stored as a presentation on a computer.

-Digital images makes an excellent source material for discussion!
+Digital images make an excellent source material for discussion!

-What if another activity which you could encourage to do was to make puppets of a familiar story and then use the puppets to retell the story?
+What if another activity that you could encourage to do was to make puppets of a familiar story and then use the puppets to retell the story?

 You could encourage the children to use the video recorder on the iPad or even if you had an extension cable for the USB to connect to the webcam to record this and be used later for further discussion.